joj/monotouch-samples/StateRestoration/README.md

 Target
 ------
-This sample runnable on iPhoneSimulator/iPadSimulator iPhone/iPad
+This sample runnable on iPhoneSimulator or iPhone

 Author
 ------